 “What would an academic degree look like if it were designed today?
 Or a professional certificate?
 Or a certificate for an online course?
 As the question of trusted verification and authentication of learning and credentials arises with increased urgency, we need to redesign the way we issue, recognize and transact with academic credentials.”
 Digital Credentials C.

-The challenge of free access to certified digital credentials is a key issue, and is particularly relevant in the academic world, where several leading international projects are being developed.
-This challenge is meeting with the evolution of digital practices, the use of professional social networks, short trainings and micro-credentials to give rise to a booming issue: how to rethink credentials (diplomas, transcripts, badges, Open Badges, micro-certifications… )?
+The challenge of free access to certified digital micro credentials is a key issue, and is particularly relevant in the academic world, where several leading international projects are being developed.
+This challenge is meeting the evolution of digital practices, the use of professional social networks, short trainings and micro-credentials to give rise to a booming issue: how can we rethink credentials examples (digital diplomas, transcripts, badges, Open badge, micro-certifications, etc.)?

-Beyond the technical aspects, the values of blockchain ecosystems meet those of the academic world: transparency, durability, free use of blockchain credentials by students.
-Faced with the use of this new technology, the issue of interoperability of solutions and standards is a key issue for the efficiency of the work and experiments underway.
+Beyond the technical aspects, the values of blockchain ecosystems meet those of the academic world: transparency, durability, free use of digital credentials blockchain by students.
+Faced with the use of this new technology, the issue of interoperability of solutions and standards is key for the efficiency of the work and experiments underway.

 In this article, we will discuss the major challenges of digital credentials: the role of private data, data storage, scalability, and emerging standards.
-We will detail the use case developed by BCdiploma, the first blockchain credentials ecosystem in production with almost a hundred universities and schools in +16 countries.
+We will detail the use case developed by BCdiploma, the first credentials ecosystem based on blockchain in production with almost a hundred universities and schools in 18+ countries.

 Digital Credentials: state of play

-Digital credentials are forgery-proof, verifiable and 100% digital certificates.
+Digital credentials are forgery-proof, verifiable and 100% digital certificates and badges.
 They are the digital equivalent of paper certificates.
 We all know the paper versions of passports, driver’s licenses, diplomas, training certificates, titles of ownership, etc. Imagine a digital version of these documents that can be verified online and cannot be falsified… you get a digital credential!
 Of course, to be recognized by everyone as documents or data with probative value, standardization and education work is necessary.
-This work of standardization is led by the W3C, as for the education work, please read this article!
+This work of standardization is led by the W3C.
+As for the education work, please read this article!

 Here are the keywords to describe a digital credential: